The Man Who Lived Again (1936) A forgotten British Gem from Gainsborough Pictures, was released on Sept. 11, 1936

 Clare tells Dick that he wrote and asked her to go, and so she’s going.
 And asks her to stay there and marry him, that she needs someone to look after her, but she tells him sorry, but she specialized in looking after herself.
 Not only is she a brilliant medical scientist in a man’s field, but independent as well.

-Dick says to Clara, “How I hate strong minded women” This he assert with a playful cheer, smiles at the underlying truth at the heart of his displeasure.
+Dick says to Clara, “How I hate strong-minded women” This he asserts with a playful cheer, smiles at the underlying truth at the heart of his displeasure.

-Dick shows up at the train station and surprised Clare, but she insists on going off to Lauriences house by herself.
+Dick shows up at the train station and surprises Clare, but she insists on going off to Laurience’s house by herself.

 Dick stranded in his raincoat, hands in pockets yells from the platform, “If the monkeys eat you, don’t blame me!”

 For a time, Dr Laurience had remained reclusive, financed by Lord Haslewood (Frank Cellier) who runs a newspaper, and believes that supporting scientific research makes for good news headlines.

 Laurience conducts his work, hold up in an imposing and decrepit manor house, working on his experiments with at first primates, assisted by Clayton (Donald Calthrop) a misanthropic paralytic curmudgeon who is on borrowed time due to a fatal, degenerating brain tumor.